Fushigi Yûgi: Byakko Senki: Publication

 Fushigi Yûgi: Byakko Senki is written and illustrated by Yuu Watase.
 It started as a 51-page one-shot, Fushigi Yûgi: Byakko Ibun, published in the April 2015 issue of Shogakukan's josei manga magazine Monthly Flowers on February 28, 2015.
 Watase launched the full series, Byakko Senki, two years later in the October 2017 issue of Monthly Flowers on August 28, 2017.
-The manga was serialized every other month until August 28, 2018, when it was placed on hiatus due to Watase's "poor physical condition".
+The manga was serialized every other month until chapter 5 was released on April 28, 2018.
+After missing a release in June 2018, it was officially placed on hiatus on August 28, 2018 due to Watase's "poor physical condition".
+The series resumed on May 28, 2024 in Monthly Flowers with chapter 6 and began following a monthly release schedule.

 Shogakukan published the first compiled volume of Byakko Senki under the Flower Comics Alpha imprint on April 10, 2018.
+The second compiled volume was released on August 9, 2024.
 Viz Media licensed the manga in English and published the first volume under the Shojo Beat imprint on August 4, 2020.
 At the end of the first volume, Watase revealed that Byakko Senki will be the final installment in the Fushigi Yûgi "Four Gods" storyline; she vowed to "work hard to finish the story", despite her health issues.